Updated March 2023.

 As our lakes and trails melt out in the spring, they bring a world of family-friendly activities.
 First up you could spend a morning paddling the tranquil waters of Alta Lake.
 To explore farther, venture down the winding turns of the River of Golden Dreams.

-While you can rent a boat and do this on your own, I highly recommend booking a tour (the typically start in May).
-Their knowledgeable guides will not only show you the way, but they also share interesting info about Whistler and its ecology along the way.
+While you can rent a boat and do this on your own, I highly recommend booking a tour (they typically start in May).
+Their knowledgeable guides will not only show you the way but also share fascinating info about Whistler and its ecology along the way.